Yandex Cloud

 For creating instance backups.

-• CIDR blocks: To provide access, specify subnet IP ranges within Yandex Cloud or public IP addresses of web-connected computers.
+• CIDR blocks: Specify IP address ranges of subnets in Yandex Cloud or public IP addresses of internet hosts to enable access from subnets and computers.

 Rules for outgoing trafficRules for outgoing traffic

-Managed Service for GitLab relies on third-party integrations to provide its services.
+Managed Service for GitLab relies on third-party integrations.
 If you limit the outgoing traffic in the instance's security group, the instance may work incorrectly.
 To avoid this, add the following rules to the security group:

 Rule purpose